jamaleverett/Python_speech_assistant/README.md

 ```
 (If there is a issue in installing PyAudio use .whl file from this link https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

-Voice Commands
+#Voice Commands

-You can add other commands, but these are the ones that exist
+You can add other commands, but these are the ones that exist:

 What is your name?
 What time is it
 Search
 Find Location
 Exit

-Apple Mac OS X (Homebrew & PyAudio)
+#Apple Mac OS X (Homebrew & PyAudio)

 Use Homebrew to install the prerequisite portaudio library, then install PyAudio using pip:

 ```